offsoc/onionplan/slides/2023.Q2/tor-meeting.md

 * Online campaigns talking about onions, their features.
 * A shift in the discourse: gathering arguments for promoting the technology: anonymity is only one of many interesting Onion Service properties.
+* Onion Services 20th Anniversary Campaign?
+We could think about some "anniversary media campaign" along the year, considering things happening like PoW protection, ACME for Onions etc.

 # Q&A